AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.3-release-activity/23-3-agile-enhancements.md

 For a list of all changes available at this point in the 23.3 release cycle, see [23.3 Release overview](/help/quicksilver/product-announcements/product-releases/23.3-release-activity/23-3-release-overview.md).

-## Agile View of a project displays a board
+## Agile View of a project displays a kanban board

-The Agile View of a project now displays a Workfront board, instead of the legacy agile view.
-You can manipulate your tasks and issues on the board just as you would on a board that you created in the Boards area.
+The Agile View of a project now includes additional functionality to filter, group, and sort work in a kanban board.
+The new, flexible design of the view includes a robust search feature and the ability to add new tasks to the project directly from the board.

 >[!NOTE]
 >
->The Agile View is a temporary board for this project only, and you can't access it from the Boards dashboard.
+>The Agile View exists only on a single project because it is an alternative view of the project, and you can't access it from other areas of Workfront such as the Boards dashboard.

-While you are in the board, you can opt to switch to the legacy agile view.
+While you are in the board, you can opt to switch to the legacy Agile View.

-Documentation for the updated Project Agile view will be made available with its release to preview.
+Documentation for the updated project Agile View will be made available with its release to preview.

 ## Dark mode now available on Adobe Workfront Boards